-Keeping your kitchen sink clean isn’t just about preventing food poisoning.
-A dirty kitchen sink can attract pests like fruit flies and cockroaches.
-Dirty sinks cause also kitchen odors.
+Keeping your kitchen sink clean isn’t just about preventing cross-contamination and food poisoning.
+A dirty kitchen sink also attracts household pests like fruit flies and cockroaches.
+It’ll stink up your home, too.

 Fortunately, good kitchen sink hygiene isn’t difficult.
 You just need to follow a few daily steps:

 - Encourage family members to use bathroom sinks to wash their hands, not the kitchen sink.

 - Wash your sink with soap and hot water after doing the dishes or as part of your nightly kitchen cleaning routine.

-- Use homemade disinfecting sink spray below at least once a day and any time you cook raw poultry.
+- Use homemade disinfecting sink spray at least once a day and any time you cook raw poultry.